Linear Regression: A Comprehensive Guide

 Gradient Descent Example

 Let’s take an example to understand this.
 Imagine a U-shaped pit.
-And you are standing at the uppermost point in the pit, and your motive is to reach the bottom of the pit.
+You are standing at the uppermost point in the pit, and your motive is to reach the bottom of the pit.
 Suppose there is a treasure at the bottom of the pit, and you can only take a discrete number of steps to reach the bottom.
 If you opted to take one step at a time, you would get to the bottom of the pit in the end but, this would take a longer time.
 If you decide to take larger steps each time, you may achieve the bottom sooner but, there’s a probability that you could overshoot the bottom of the pit and not even near the bottom.
 In the gradient descent algorithm, the number of steps you’re taking can be considered as the learning rate, and this decides how fast the algorithm converges to the minima.

 Gradient Descent for Linear Regression | minima and maxima

-To update B0 and B1, we take gradients from the cost function.
-To find these gradients, we take partial derivatives for B0 and B1.
+To update B 0 and B 1, we take gradients from the cost function.
+To find these gradients, we take partial derivatives for B 0 and B 1.

 Gradient Descent for Linear Regression | formula

-The partial derivates are the gradients, and they are used to update the values of B0 and B1.
+The partial derivates are the gradients, and they are used to update the values of B 0 and B 1.
 Alpha is the learning rate.

 Evaluation Metrics for Linear Regression